JetLag, the Lagrangian jet tracking algorithm

 What is JetLag?

-JetLag is a jet tracking algorithm in development, in collaboration with Dr. Jezabel Curbelo at Universitat Politècnica de Catalunya with the support of Centre de Recerca Matemàtica.
+JetLag is a jet tracking algorithm developed in collaboration with Dr. Jezabel Curbelo at Universitat Politècnica de Catalunya with the support of Centre de Recerca Matemàtica.

 JetLag relies on Lagrangian descriptors of the general circulation, hence the name.